The Challenges Ahead for Decriminalization of Marijuana in Austin, TX.

 In recent years, Austin PD has generally bided by a “cite and release” policy that entails suspects who are cited to carry low amounts of marijuana to be brought into custody and released after paying a substantial fine.
 Although depending on each case, some individuals charged with low-level possession might have to wait weeks in jail and pay hefty legal fees for their trial in court.

-Why Pass Legislation for De-priortization?
+Why Pass Legislation to Decriminalize Marijuana?

 Activists in favor of the new resolution, Mayor Pro Tem Delia Garza comments that using Austin’s limited resources on apprehending low-level possession is futile since testing for legal hemp or marijuana is costing the state a fortune.
 Mayor Graza comments that for most large cities like Austin, law enforcement “relies on shipping seized cannabis to private labs” to test if it is hemp or marijuana.
 According to local city representatives, purchasing new lab equipment to test THC can cost up to $250,000 or more.
 Along with Mayor Garza, District Council Member Jimmy Flannigan also states that Item 59 was a happy medium decision for pro-cannabis supporters and conservatives to make for distributing law enforcement funds elsewhere.

 Last year, the Austin Police department issued over 432 citations for marijuana possession.
 With these citations, 201 were issued to Hispanic individuals and 163 were given to African Americans, making up 84% of all citations.
-Travis County District Attorney Margret Moore states that even with these concerning citations that marginalize people
+Travis County District Attorney Margret Moore states that even with these concerning citations that marginalize people of color, most charges were dropped except for three cases.
+Moore also states that in those cases, only two individuals were charged with a first-degree felony.

 What is the Difference Between a High or Low-Level Offense?